WikidSmellz/Social-Network-Application/README.md

 8. Viewing memories
 9. Sharing a memory

-## Notes
-- The current date is hardcoded to April 17, 2024 for demonstration purposes
-- Memory posts are created with "_mem" appended to the original post ID
-- The application assumes data files are properly formatted

 ## Limitations
 - No input validation for file data
 - Limited error handling